jassefa/Primary-Voter-Turnout-VS-General-Election/README.md

-# Primary Voter turnnout and its Impact on General Election
+# Primary Voter Turnnout and its Impact on General Election

 ![](images/frontpic.png)